cheapjack/DigitalMigrations/docs/Data_As_Art_Material.md

 Even if you know very little about digital image manipulation or uninterested in coding you can quickly manipulate and re-manipulate images easily without using more traditional image processing tools like Adobe Photoshop or the open source free alternatives like [GIMP](https://www.gimp.org/) in a fraction of the time.
 Of course these are just 4 image manipulation effects; people use software like Photoshop or Processing to choose ***exactly*** what they want.
 But this is a bit more playful and spontaneous.
 You could take fragments of your exported images you like and re-work them in physical media; once you start manipulating in software there is no reason to stay on a computer.

-Sometimes I think when you invest in time to learn, say Photoshop, Illustrator or [Inkscape](https://inkscape.org/) you end up staying sat at the computer to make it worth it; with an in browser toy you can play then get bored fast: that's when you can move away from the screen and draw/break/paint/make things.
-Ill come back to a way of finding and using  more diverse tools without coding or learning later [here](#play)

 ### Thinking of Data As A Material 💭